 What Is Culture?

 Culture is the DNA of a business based around a set of beliefs and values that people consistently follow.
 It is a business’ identity that serves as an internal compass, guiding the behaviour of everyone connected.

-Everything your business does is an extension of your culture, beginning with how you treat your employees and ending with how you treat your customers.
+Thus, everything your business does is an extension of your culture, beginning with how you treat your employees and ending with how you treat your customers.

 Why Culture Is King

 Culture is the single most powerful force driving your business’ performance and your only truly sustainable competitive advantage.
-You may have a revolutionary product or service, but without a strong and successful culture, you’re not going anywhere.

 How To Create A Highly Successful Culture

-In his book The Culture Code, Coyle reveals how, through his research, he identified three universal skills that are necessary to create a highly successful culture which tap into the power of our social instincts.
+In his book The Culture Code, Daniel Coyle reveals how, through his research, he identified three universal skills that are necessary to create a highly successful culture which tap into the power of our social instincts.
 They are: Build Safety, Share Vulnerability and Establish Purpose.
 These three skills work like a hierarchy, each one building on top of the other.

 Safety communicates the message “We are safely connected here.”
 Vulnerability communicates the message “We share risk here.”
 Purpose communicates the message “We know which direction to move here.”
-The three characteristics that summarise the ultimate in group performance are cohesiveness, cooperativeness and agility.
+Therefore, three characteristics that summarise the ultimate in group performance are cohesiveness, cooperativeness and agility.